Jens Geier

 Jens Geier (born 22 June 1961) is a German politician who has been serving as a member of the European Parliament since 2009.
 He is a member of the Social Democratic Party of Germany, part of the Party of European Socialists.

 Early life and career

-After graduating from Ruhr University Bochum in 1989, Geier worked as a research assistant to Social Democrat MEP Detlev Samland.
+Geier was born in Frankfurt.After graduating from Ruhr University Bochum in 1989, Geier worked as a research assistant to Social Democrat MEP Detlev Samland.
 From 1992 to 1999 he worked for the executive of the Social Democratic Party, first for the party's leader, Björn Engholm, and then for the deputy leader, Heidemarie Wieczorek-Zeul.
 Geier stood unsuccessfully for the European Parliament in both 1999 and 2004.
 He worked as a public relations officer for the North Rhine-Westphalia branch of the SPD from 1999 until 2001.

 Geier then spent five years working for Projekt Ruhr GmbH, a regional development agency, before taking up a position at Deloitte in 2006.